A New Approximation Technique for Resource-Allocation Problems: Scheduling with Outliers

-If the algorithm reaches Config-2, then all the jobs must be tight for $Z$ to be a vertex.
-If there are $m$ machines, then the number of non-singleton jobs is $m-1$.
-If $x_{i_1,j_1}+x_{i_2,j_2} \geq 1$, then following similar averaging argument as in Config-1, we can show the machine with maximum fractional job assignment, must have a total fractional assignment at least $1$.
-Otherwise, if $m \geq \frac{1}{\epsilon}$, again the machine with maximum fractional job assignment, must have a total fractional assignment at least $1-\epsilon$.
-For Config-3 and 5, if $Z$ is a vertex of $\mathcal{P}$, then all jobs must be tight and using same argument, there exists a machine with fractional assignment at least $(1-\epsilon)$ if the algorithm reaches Config -3 and there exists a machine with fractional assignment $1$, if the algorithm reaches Config-5.
+For Config-3 and Config-5, if $Z$ is a vertex of $\mathcal{P}$, then all the non-singleton jobs must be tight and using essentially the same argument as above, there exists a machine with fractional assignment at least $(1-\epsilon)$ if the algorithm reaches Config-3 and there exists a machine with fractional assignment $1 > 2 - 1 - \epsilon$ if the algorithm reaches Config-5.

-If the algorithm reaches Config-4, then again all jobs must be tight.
+If the algorithm reaches Config-4, then again all the non-singleton jobs must be tight.
 If the degree-$3$ machine has fractional assignment at least $2-\epsilon$, then its load constraint can be dropped to make the system underdetermined.
 Otherwise, the total assignment to the degree-$2$ machines from all the jobs in the cycle is at least $m-2+\epsilon$.
 Therefore, there exists at least one degree-$2$ machine with fractional assignment at least $\frac{m-2+\epsilon}{m-1}=1-\frac{1-\epsilon}{m-1}\geq 1-\epsilon$, if $m \geq \frac{1}{\epsilon}$.
-This completes the proof. \end{proof}
+The load-constraint on that machine will be dropped in step $3$.

+Hence, it is not possible that $Z$ is a vertex of the polytope in step $4$ if the number of machines $m$ is at least $\frac{1}{\epsilon}$.
+This completes the proof of Lemma \ref{lem:key2}. \end{proof}

-We next show that the final profit is at least $\Pi$ and the final makespan is at most $(2+\epsilon)T$:
+We next show that with probability $1$, the final profit is at least $\Pi$ and the final makespan is at most $(2+\epsilon)T$: